Poincar\'e type inequality for hypersurfaces and rigidity results: Introduction

 \subsection{Results}

-In this work, we establish a very general Poincar\'e type inequality on manifolds.
-Using such estimate and additional mild conditions we obtain rigidity results for hypersurfaces of space forms and for suitable Einstein manifolds, as we briefly describe in the following.
-We prove \begin{itemize} \item [(i)] Isoperimetric inequalities for domains of hypersurfaces of $\R^{m+1};$ \item[(ii)] that $(r+1)$-minimal hypersurfaces of the space forms, which satisfy a suitable decay for the integral of the $r$-mean curvature over geodesic spheres, are foliated by totally geodesic submanifolds, becoming cylinders or totally geodesic hypersurfaces if its Ricci curvature is bounded from bellow; \item[(iii)] that a hypersurface with a determined constant scalar curvature in a Einstein manifold is totally geodesic, provided the integral of its mean curvature over geodesic spheres satisfy a suitable decay; \item[(iv)] Rigidity result for the hyperplane as the only homothetic self-similar solutions of a wide class of fully nonlinear curvature flows. \end{itemize}
+In this work, we establish a general Poincar\'e type inequality on submanifolds of suitable Riemannian ambient spaces.
+Using such estimate and additional mild conditions we obtain rigidity results for hypersurfaces of space forms and of suitable Einstein manifolds, as we briefly describe in the following. \begin{itemize} \item [(i)] We prove isoperimetric inequalities for domains of hypersurfaces of $\R^{m+1};$ and \item[(ii)] that $(r+1)$-minimal hypersurfaces of the space forms, satisfying a suitable decay on the integral of the $r$-mean curvature over the annuli of geodesic balls at infinity, are foliated by totally geodesic submanifolds, becoming cylinders or totally geodesic hypersurfaces if their Ricci curvature is bounded from bellow. \item[(iii)] We also prove that hypersurfaces with a determined constant scalar curvature in Einstein manifolds are totally geodesic, provided the integral of their mean curvature over geodesic spheres satisfy a suitable decay; and \item[(iv)] a rigidity result for the hyperplane as the only homothetic self-similar solutions to a wide class of fully nonlinear curvature flows. \end{itemize}